How can I get environment properties to show up in my Elastic Beanstalk environment when I log in to an Amazon EC2 instance for Amazon Linux?

 Important: The following resolutions apply only to Amazon Linux Amazon Machine Images (AMIs).
 For Amazon Linux 2 instances, see How do I use environment variables from an Elastic Beanstalk instance shell?

-To set the source, log in to the instance, and then run the following command:
+To verify the environment variables, run the following command:

 Windows